Cy63rPh4n70m/Graph_Matcher/README.md

 It accomplishes this via three stages:

 ### STAGE 1
+(If the main graph has less nodes than the input graph, the algorithm returns False.)

-For each node in the input graph, randomly select a node from the main graph that contains the same or more edges as the input graph node.
+For each node in the input graph, the algorithm randomly selects a node from the main graph that contains the same or more edges as the input graph node.
+Nodes are selected without replacement.

 ### STAGE 2
 Check if the adjacency matrix of the selected subgraph